 Dr. Harran received his Bachelors degree in chemistry from Skidmore College in New York.
 He holds a Ph.D. from Yale University in 1995 and completed an NIH-sponsored postdoctoral fellowship at Stanford University in 1997.

-Gordon Shore a Professor of Biochemistry and Oncology and member of the Rosalind and Morris Goodman Cancer Research Center of McGill University, is internationally recognized for his research on cell survival and death mechanisms.
+Gordon Shore was Professor of Biochemistry and Oncology and member of the Rosalind and Morris Goodman Cancer Research Center of McGill University, is internationally recognized for his research on cell survival and death mechanisms.

 In 1998, he leveraged this research and co-founded Gemin X Pharmaceuticals Inc. and was a Director and its chief scientific officer until 2011 when it was acquired by Cephalon (now Teva).
 He was also interim CEO (2007/8).
 During his tenure with the company, Gemin X advanced two novel, targeted small molecule drug candidates from concept, through discovery and into late stage clinical development in oncology.
 He focused additional research efforts both at Gemin X and at McGill to elucidate rational paths to clinical proof of concept studies for these agents.